ladybug-tools/ladybug-web/calculations-compare/readme.md

 ## full screen: [Calculations Compare]( http://ladybug-analysis-tools.github.io/ladybug-web/calculations-compare/

+### Update 2016-03-31

+* R2
+* Compares Agafonkin, Bostock and NOAA
+* Nobody agrees on the position of the Sun
+* Structural differences in the code make comparisons difficult

+### Update 2016-03-21
 * Very R1
 * Compares Agafonkin and Bostock sun positions
 * Will add NOAA and Ladybug calcs